jjvanzon/Piano-Playing-Docs/satie-gymnopedie-1/satie-gymnopedie-1-studying-notes.md

 Studying Notes
 --------------

-- Expression:
+### Expression

 - Felt Upright sounds nice for this
 - p loud enough
 - Slow
 - Keep simultaneity
 - Micro-dynamics in soft-range
 - Micro-timing durations (but keep simultaneity)

--
+### Technique

+- The ninths are hard to grasp

 ...